The Bridges Impact Foundation

 The Foundation has three core goals:

-To finance impactful investments that fall outside the scope of Bridges' unusual fund-management activity
+To finance impactful investments that fall outside the scope of Bridges' usual fund-management activity

 Supporting the team